What is Human Papillomavirus (HPV)?

 How much does Gardasil cost?

-Currently, Gardasil is available for free for grade 8 girls.
-The vaccine is available for women ages 9-45 years of age at approximately $155 per dose.
+Currently, Gardasil is available for free for females in grades 8-12.
+The vaccine is also available for women ages 9-45 years of age at approximately $155 per dose.

 Who do I call if I have questions?